sebastianbirk/datascience-bootcamp/content/01_bootcamp_introduction_&_tools_setup/README.md

 **Documentation & Instructions**: [https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode)

-- Visit the [VS Code install page](https://code.visualstudio.com/download) and download the adquate installer.
+- Visit the [VS Code install page](https://code.visualstudio.com/download) and download the adequate installer.
 Then install Visual Studio Code on Windows (not in your WSL file system).
 - When prompted to Select Additional Tasks during installation, be sure to check the Add to PATH option so you can easily open a folder in WSL using the code command.

 Install the Remote Development extension pack.
 This extension pack includes the Remote - WSL extension, in addition to the Remote - SSH, and Remote - Containers extensions, enabling you to open any folder in a container, on a remote machine, or in WSL.